Increased Denials of Valid Claims: Don’t Be Lulled

 Once the insurance company obtains an opinion of fully recovery, it will issue two additional documents: 1) a Notice Stopping Temporary Compensation Payable; and 2) a Notice of Compensation Denial.
 More and more of our clients walk into our first meeting following an IME wondering how it could possibly say they are fully recovered.
 We see it all the time.

 This is why our firm offers free case management.
 We are committed to guiding injured workers in Pennsylvania through a complicated process from the very beginning.
 Some firms might say, “Call me when you are in court.”
 That is not our style.
 Retaining an attorney early in litigation can prepare your claim for success from early in the process.
+We will travel to your location and will answer your questions.
 Do not allow the insurance carrier to lull you away from the legal representation that can make the difference in your claim.
 Contact us today.